Paul Robeson: 1939–1945: World War II, and the Broadway Othello

 After his well-received performance of Ballad for Americans on a live CBS radio broadcast on November 5, with a repeat performance on New Year's Day 1940, the song became a popular seller.
-In 1940, the magazine Collier's named Robeson America's "no. 1 entertainer".
-Nevertheless, during a tour in 1940, the Beverly Wilshire Hotel was the only major Los Angeles hotel willing to accommodate him due to his race, at an exorbitant rate and registered under an assumed name, and he therefore dedicated two hours every afternoon to sitting in the lobby, where he was widely recognised, "to ensure that the next time Black[s] come through, they'll have a place to stay."
-Los Angeles hotels lifted their restrictions on black guests soon afterwards.
+In 1940, the magazine Collier's named Robeson America's "No. 1 entertainer".
+Nevertheless, during a tour in 1940, the Beverly Wilshire Hotel was the only major Los Angeles hotel willing to accommodate him due to his race.
+Robeson paid an exorbitant rate and registered under an assumed name, and he therefore dedicated two hours every afternoon to sitting in the lobby, where he was widely recognised, "to ensure that the next time Black[s] come through, they'll have a place to stay."
+Los Angeles hotels lifted their restrictions on black guests soon afterward.

-Robeson narrated the 1942 documentary Native Land which was labeled by the FBI as communist propaganda.
-After an appearance in Tales of Manhattan (1942), a production which he felt was "very offensive to my people" due to the way the segment was handled in stereotypes, he announced that he would no longer act in films because of the demeaning roles available to blacks.
+Robeson narrated the 1942 documentary Native Land, which was labeled by the FBI as communist propaganda.
+After an appearance in Tales of Manhattan (1942), a production that he felt was "very offensive to my people" because of the way the segment was handled in stereotypes, he announced that he would no longer act in films because of the demeaning roles available to blacks.